Splash, Stay, and Play: The Ins and Outs of Great Wolf Lodge Traverse City

-Buckets: Did someone say poolside picnic??
+Did someone say poolside picnic??
 Yes please!
 Order and eat right next to the pool.
 Tables are provided.
 The food is decent.
 Hamburgers, hot dogs, chicken strips, etc. Be prepared to pay amusement park prices.
 Alcoholic beverages are available.

-Camp Critter Bar & Grille: This restaurant is open for breakfast, lunch, and dinner.
+This onsite restaurant is open for breakfast, lunch, and dinner.
 They have a great all-you-can-eat breakfast buffet, and one of my favorite times to go is over Thanksgiving, when they have a Thanksgiving Buffet.

-Offsite Restaurants: The Traverse City GWL is located on a busy road, and there are numerous restaurant options a short drive away.
+The Traverse City GWL is located near numerous restaurant options.
 If you want local fare, head downtown.
-You really can’t go wrong with any of the downtown restaurants.
-They are all phenomenal.
-If you’re looking for a chain restaurant, Applebee’s, Wendy’s and many other options are also close by.
+You really can’t go wrong with any of the downtown restaurants – they’re all phenomenal.
+My family recently dined at The Cottage and my kids called it “the best food ever.”

 - Your room will have a mini-fridge in it.
 Use this to store perishables and repack your cooler in the morning before you go to the park.
 Or leave your cooler in the car if it’s cold enough outside and grab it right before you head to the park.